Social Media

 In 1948 J.C.
 Hempel made a far-sighted decision.
 To ensure stable ownership and a healthy future for Hempel and its associated companies, the founder transferred all the shares to the newly established J.C.
 Hempel’s Legatfond (later the Hempel Foundation).
 The aim was to ensure ownership of the future by making a foundation the stable and long-term owner.
 At the same time, the Foundation would always have capital reserves available for the company.

-Today, the Hempel Foundation is owner of the Hempel Group and every year awards donations to accelerate change.
+Today, the Hempel Foundation is the majority owner of the Hempel Group and every year awards donations to accelerate change.